Pensarfeo/Elium-Academy-Exercise-platform-winter-2017/app/course/week8/day1/exercise0/description.md

 Most exercises of today will run without changing the DOM, so keep your dev tools open to see eventual errors!

 ##### Setting Up Redux.
-To set up redux we need to download the (Redux code)[https://cdnjs.cloudflare.com/ajax/libs/redux/3.6.0/redux.min.js] and add it to our setup.
+To set up Redux we need to download the (Redux code)[https://cdnjs.cloudflare.com/ajax/libs/redux/3.6.0/redux.min.js] and add it to our setup.
 At this point we need to know a little bit more about how to structure the Redux Store.
-Infact Redux is a very simple piece of code, but it needs to be used precicely.
+In fact Redux is a very simple piece of code, but it needs to be used precisely.

-To initialize the redux store we Redux needs to know 3 things:
+To initialize the Redux store we Redux needs to know 3 things:
-1. The shape of the store (simmilar to the collections of mongoDB).
+1. The shape of the store (similar to the collections of mongoDB).
 2. The initial values of the store.
 3. The list of reducers for each sub state of the store.

-Once the store has been create it allowes 3 basi actions
+Once the store has been create it allows 3 basic actions
 1. To access to state via getState();
 2. To updated the state via dispatch(action);
 3. Registers listeners via subscribe(listener);

 ##### Reducers

 Redux reducers are the functions that will handle changes on the sub states of the store.
-In redux we must write one and one only dispatch for each for each sub state.
+In Redux we must write one and one only dispatch for each for each sub state.

 Commonly a Redux reducer will take the its own substate and the dispatch object as argument.
 A typical Reducer looks like this.